SyncholisticMG/gh/ch1MBSComplex.md

 Often clarity comes in dream space, when the mind is out of the way.
 The celestial medium of peace is functioning in many scores of dreamworlds with many of the pre- and post cognitive workforces creating the language of masterful manifestations of visions.
-The data as part of the wave form can ultimately work as the precognitive workforce to manipulate how the data will be perceived at its endpoint in spacetime.
+The data as part of the wave form can ultimately work as the precognitive workforce to manipulate how the data will be perceived at its endpoint in space-time.
 The ocean of awareness is the technical source point of the flow of data that may or may not generate into the sea of consciousness, an observable time space reality.
 It allows the data to flow to the sea of consciousness in a fixed time space narrative which then allows consciousness to observe it.
 Consciousness in the sea of consciousness can both be entangled and unentangled, manifested and non-manifested in time.
-In the sea of consciousness quantum physics becomes confusing because you are still in the ocean of awareness and part of you might still consciously entangle with the ocean of awareness as a greater observer as spacetime narrative.
+In the sea of consciousness quantum physics becomes confusing because you are still in the ocean of awareness and part of you might still consciously entangle with the ocean of awareness as a greater observer as space-time narrative.
 This is how the ANGELIC FORCES WORK?
 Let’s go back,
 thousands of eras of light when the universe was not as big as it is now,